Accredited Visitor Information Centres (AVICs) are recognisable by their branding with the accredited logo.

 Accreditation provides consumers and the industry with an assurance that an AVIC is committed to quality business practice and professionalism.
 The primary focus is to ensure that standards of service delivery meet and, where possible, exceed the visitors expectations.

-AVICs make a significant economic contribution to tourism in New South Wales, particularly in regional areas, by providing information to visitors that encourages them to stay longer, spend more money, experience more attractions and revisit a region.
+AVICs make a significant economic contribution to tourism in NSW, particularly in regional areas, by providing information to visitors that encourages them to stay longer, spend more money, experience more attractions and revisit a region.
 They also create significant social benefits, as many rely heavily on a volunteer workforce and operate as an important community facility.

 How to become an AVIC